Diseases of the immune system (immunology)

 X-linked lymphoproliferative syndrome (Duncan syndrome): causes, symptoms, diagnosis, treatment

-The lymphoproliferative syndrome linked to the X chromosome is the result of a defect of T-lymphocytes and natural killers and is characterized by an abnormal response to infections caused by the Epstein-Barr virus, leading to liver damage, immunodeficiency, lymphoma, fatal lymphoproliferative disease, or bone marrow aplasia.
+X-linked lymphoproliferative syndrome results from a defect in T-lymphocytes and natural killer cells and is characterized by an abnormal response to Epstein-Barr virus infections, leading to liver damage, immunodeficiency, lymphoma, fatal lymphoproliferative disease, or bone marrow aplasia.

 X-linked agammaglobulinemia (Bruton's disease)

-X-linked agammaglobulinemia is a disease that is accompanied by the development of a low level of immunoglobulins or their absence, which often leads to the development of recurrent infections.
+X-linked agammaglobulinemia is a disease that is accompanied by the development of low levels of immunoglobulins or their absence, which often leads to the development of recurrent infections.

 Wiskott-Aldrich syndrome: causes, symptoms, diagnosis, treatment